 Here are some of the Tai Chi Push Hands classes we teach

 Internal Artists are like willows with roots that go deep in the earth and leaves that dance in the air.
 This course will help students sink their energy below their feet for grounding, balance and strength, and sensitize their arms so they may feel and emit energy.
 The relaxed, cooperative, two person exercises help students develop, health, insight and ease in everyday interactions.
 For more information about Rooting please see Finding Your Root.

 SENSITIVITY AND YIELDING: COOPERATIVE PUSH HANDS -

-Taught in a friendly and noncompetitive environment, this cooperative style of Push Hands helps practitioners to develop sensitivity and balance and inspires harmonious interactions in everyday life.
+Taught in a friendly noncompetitive environment, this cooperative style of Push Hands helps practitioners develop sensitivity and balance and inspires harmonious interactions in everyday life.
 In this course we will work with partners and focus on activating the body's natural circularity to release blocks, and relax body and mind.
 Students will learn to go beyond the physical so they may feel and use their own energy and that of their partner.
-Students of all traditions and levels of experience will find their practice enriched by cooperative Push Hands.
+Practitioners of all traditions and levels of experience will find their practice enriched by cooperative Push Hands.